calnix/stakingPro/README.md

 - doubling the EPS has the same effect as doubling the time delta
 - so there will not be any drift or offchain support needed.

+Note, as per point 5, each token will have its own `emissionPerSecond` variable for independent tracking.
+So will staking power.

 > important to ensure that any vaults that are expired have been removed from the pool, before updates are made.

-**`emissionPerSecond` is only applicable to Staking Power; not tokens**

 ### 3. NFT Staking Boost ✅